gerlichlab/spoc/docs/data_structures.md

 ### Persisting contacts
-Contacts can be persisted using the file manager, which writes the data as well as the gobal parameters to a parquet file.
+Contacts can be persisted using the file manager, which writes the data as well as the global parameters to a parquet file.
 Loading the file restores the global parameters.

 ```python